jbalooshie/Kickstarter-Challenge/README.md

 # Results
-Based on the analysis above, here are conclusions we can draw fromt his data.
+Based on the analysis above, here are conclusions we can draw from this data.

 1. What are two conclusions you can draw about the Theater Outcomes by Launch Date?
   - The highest amount of successful campaigns occurs between the months of May - August.
 May has the highest amount of successful campaigns.